Leaflet: Information for the user

 Consult your doctor before starting to take Artrinovo:

-The most common adverse effects that occur with medications like Artrinovo are gastrointestinal: peptic ulcers, gastrointestinal bleeding, perforations (in some cases fatal), especially in older adults.
+The most frequent adverse effects that occur with medications like Artrinovo are gastrointestinal: peptic ulcers, gastrointestinal bleeding, perforations (in some cases fatal), especially in elderly people.
 Less frequently, gastritis has been observed.
-These may occur at any time during treatment with or without prior warning.
+These can occur at any time during treatment with or without prior warning.

-The risk of gastrointestinal bleeding is higher when using high doses, if you have a history of peptic ulcers, or are an older adult.
-In these cases, your doctor may consider associating a stomach protector medication.
+The risk of gastrointestinal bleeding is higher when high doses are used, if you have a history of peptic ulcers, or if you are elderly.
+In these cases, your doctor will consider the possibility of associating a stomach-protecting medication.

-If you experience abdominal pain, vomiting of blood or coffee ground-like material, or black stools, these may be symptoms of gastrointestinal bleeding.
+If you experience abdominal pain, vomiting blood or material resembling coffee grounds, or black stools, these may be symptoms of gastrointestinal bleeding.
 Stop taking Artrinovo and seek medical help immediately.

 Medications like Artrinovo may be associated with a moderate increase in the risk of suffering heart attacks ("myocardial infarction") or strokes.
-This risk is more likely to occur when used in high doses and for prolonged periods.
-Your doctor should assess the suitability of treatment.
-It is essential to use the lowest dose of Artrinovo that alleviates/controls symptoms for the shortest time necessary.
-Do not exceed the recommended dose or duration of treatment.
+This risk is more likely to occur when used in high doses and in prolonged treatments.
+Your doctor should assess the suitability of the treatment.
+It is essential to use the lowest dose of Artrinovo that alleviates/controls the symptoms for the minimum necessary time.
+Do not exceed the recommended dose or treatment duration.

-If you have heart problems, a history of strokes, or think you may be at risk of these conditions (for example, if you have high blood pressure, suffer from diabetes, have high cholesterol, or are a smoker), you should consult this treatment with your doctor or pharmacist.
+If you have heart problems, a history of strokes, or think you may be at risk of suffering from these conditions (for example, if you have high blood pressure, suffer from diabetes, have high cholesterol, or are a smoker), you should consult your doctor or pharmacist about this treatment.

-This medication may be associated with rare but severe skin reactions, such as Stevens-Johnson syndrome and toxic epidermal necrolysis.
-The highest risk of suffering these reactions is at the beginning of treatment (usually within the first month of treatment).
+This medication may be associated, in very rare cases, with severe adverse reactions in the skin, such as Stevens-Johnson syndrome and toxic epidermal necrolysis.
+The higher risk of suffering these reactions is at the beginning of treatment (usually within the first month of treatment).
+If you experience skin rashes, possibly with blistering or mucosal ulcers (for example, in the mouth), or other symptoms of an allergic reaction, stop taking Artrinovo and consult your doctor immediately.

 Medications like Artrinovo may be associated with liver problems that cause yellowing of the skin and eyes, sometimes with high fever or swelling and sensitivity in the upper abdomen.